 How Is Riesling Wine Made?

-Because a riesling vine can withstand frost in the winter, its grapes ripen later than most vines.
+Because a riesling vine can withstand frost in the winter, its grapes ripen later than most.
 This slow ripening process allows the grapes to develop more intense flavors and an elegant aroma while maintaining their acidity.
 Once the grapes are finally harvested in late autumn, they can be used to make wine.

 Riesling grapes are fermented like most wine varieties with a mixture of yeast and a bit of sugar to convert the grapes’ natural sugars into alcohol.
 After fermentation, nearly all riesling wines are immediately bottled.
 Select styles of riesling wine include maturation in a barrel.
 Over time, the riesling develops its character, defining its aromas and flavors as it ages on the shelf.